ChillYTT/Axis-Beta/README.md

 We gotta give em so here they are:

 - Veracity - coder that made the site work on about:blank!
-- git - main dev/co founder for axis
+- git - main dev/co founder of axis
 - axis network - dev/owner and founder for axis
 - Sparrow tech - dev for axis
 - Razor Tech - dev for axis